ibm-cloud-docs/databases-for-redis/howto-redis-cache.md

 # Configuring Redis as a Cache
 {: #redis-cache}

 {{site.data.keyword.databases-for-redis_full}} supports changing the [Redis database configuration](/docs/services/databases-for-redis?topic=databases-for-redis-changing-configuration), and you can use it to configure [Redis as a cache](https://redis.io/topics/lru-cache).
 When configured as a cache, Redis evicts old data in favor of new data according to the cache settings you define.
-Even when configured as a cache, {{site.data.keyword.databases-for-redis}} deployments
-- still take a daily backup snapshot.
+Even when configured as a cache, {{site.data.keyword.databases-for-redis}} deployments still take a daily backup snapshot.
 It is not currently possible to disable backups on your deployment.
-- still writes some data to disk for high-availability.
+They also write some data to disk for high-availability.
 Redis relies on copying over an `.rdb` file to resync followers.

 ## Cache Settings